Autoscaling PaaSTA Instances

 If you use autoscaling it is highly recommended that you make sure your service has a readiness probe.

-If your service is registered in Smartstack, each pod automatically gets a readiness probe that checks whether that pod is available in the service mesh.
+If your service is registered in Smartstack, each Pod automatically gets a readiness probe that checks whether that Pod is available in the service mesh.

-to ensure they have a readiness probe.
+Non-smartstack services may want to configure a healthcheck_mode, and either healthcheck_cmd or healthcheck_uri to ensure they have a readiness probe.

-The HPA will ignore the load on your pods between when they first start up and when they are ready.
+The HPA will ignore the load on your Pods between when they first start up and when they are ready.

 This ensures that the HPA doesn’t incorrectly scale up due to this warm-up CPU usage.

-Autoscaling parameters are stored in an autoscaling
+Autoscaling parameters are stored in an autoscaling attribute of your instances as a dictionary.

-will allow you to specify one or more methods to determine the utilization of your service.
+Within the autoscaling attribute, setting metrics_providers will allow you to specify one or more methods to determine the utilization of your service.

-If a metrics provider isn’t provided, the cpu
+If a metrics provider isn’t provided, the cpu metrics provider will be used.

-allows you to specify a target utilization for your service.
+Specifying a setpoint allows you to specify a target utilization for your service.

-The default setpoint
+The default setpoint is 0.8 (80%).

 Let’s look at sample kubernetes config file: